dymmond/edgy/docs/fields.md

 * **model** - Default None (not set).Return a pydantic model instead of a dict
 * **prefix_embedded** - Default "".
 Prefix the field names of embedded fields (not references to external fields).
 Useful for implementing embeddables

-Note: embedded fields are shallowcopied.
+Note: embedded fields are shallow-copied.
 This way it is safe to provide the same inner_fields object to multiple CompositeFields.

 Note: there is a special parameter for model: `ConditionalRedirect`.